 The list of things to do in Tasmania is mind-blowing, but we've got you covered when you're short on time and want to pack a whole lot in.

 Here, history runs deep.
-From the palawa (Tasmanian Aboriginal) culture to its penal colony days, you can feel the island's heritage through its every fibre, from the food locals create to handcrafted goodies.
-Whether you go it alone or jump onto a bespoke tour, your adventures will take you to remote regions, unhurried towns, and wilderness that will literally leave you breathless.
+From the palawa (Tasmanian Aboriginal) culture to its penal colony days, you can feel the island's heritage through its every fibre; from the food locals create to bespoke handcrafted goodies.
+Whether you go it alone or jump onto a custom-made tour, your adventures will take you to remote regions, unhurried towns, and wilderness that will literally leave you breathless.

-Tasmania is a place where you want to stop and stay awhile, but when you're short on time, our edit of things to do in Tasmania is a taste for what's on offer.
+Tasmania is a place where you want to stop and stay awhile, when you're short on time, our edit of things to do in Tasmania is a fine taste for what's on offer.
 Your epic weekend getaway starts right here...

-Tucked away in the streets of Hobart an assuming shopfront belies what lays within, a foodie haven that shines a spotlight on Tasmanian produce with a killer wine list.
-It's a degustation-style restaurant, where you will be eating each dish with your hands, and this is all just part of the fun when you're working your way through each dish which has been perfectly executed.
+Tucked away in the streets of Hobart an assuming shopfront belies what lays within, a foodie haven that shines a spotlight on Tasmanian produce, with a killer wine list to match.
+Dier Makr is a degustation-style restaurant, where you will be eating each dish with your hands, and this is all just part of the fun when you're working your way through each dish which has been perfectly executed.

-On the banks of the Tamar River, the historic mill at the Cataract Gorge has been turned into a foodie destination - a must of things to do in Tasmania.
-Only expect the very best of Tasmanian produce here, changing with the season, there is a two-course minimum, but honestly, one look at the menu and you'll be ordering the full shebang.
+On the banks of the Tamar River, the historic mill at the Cataract Gorge has been turned into a foodie destination - a must visit of things to do in Tasmania.
+Only expect the very best of Tasmanian produce here that changes with the season.
+There is a two-course minimum, but honestly, one look at Stillwater's menu and you'll be ordering the full shebang.
 Upstairs, a seven-room boutique hotel, SEVEN, overlooks the Tamar River, and it offers the full restaurant menu as room service.

 Only a 15-minute drive from Hobart is Frogmore Creek Cambridge Winery.
 Dine amongst rolling vineyards and sip on local wines from Frogmore Creek and other wineries in the area.
 The menu is made up of 3 sections including, from the sea, from the land, and from the garden.
 Our tip: arrive early and enjoy a complimentary wine tasting before you settle in for lunch.

-Tasmania knows fresh seafood, and the Lobster shack is no exception.
-Located on the Bicheno coast, The Lobster Shack specialises in, you guessed it, lobster.
-Choose between their classic lobster roll, lobster mornay, or go all out and order the seafood platter.
+Tasmania knows fresh seafood, and the Lobster Shack is no exception.
+Located on the Bicheno coastline, The Lobster Shack specialises in, you guessed it, lobster.
+Choose between their classic lobster roll, Lobster Mornay, or go all out and order the seafood platter.
 All of which can be enjoyed outside on their deck overlooking the breathtaking Tasmanian coastline.

 A little slice of Melbourne's café scene in Hobart's north, Born in Brunswick is where coffee's made right – blend and single origin espresso as well as batch brew and pour over filter coffee.
 And if you're after a drink with a bit more spice, take a look at their cocktail selection.
 From the mural artwork on the building's façade to timber furnishings and pops of greenery, everything about this café is bright, airy and colourfully delicious.